2020 Manchester stabbing

-On 26 July 2020, 4 people were stabbed in Moss Side in Manchester, England, 17-year-old Mohamoud Mohamed died at the scene.
+On 26 July 2020, 4 people were stabbed in Moss Side in Manchester, England.
+17-year-old Mohamoud Mohamed died at the scene.
 The incident was the result of a gangland feud between Rusholme Crips and Moss Side's AO, or, 'Active Only'.
 Both gangs are believed to have grown out of Manchester's notorious Gooch and Doddington outfits.

-The attack happened a month after a mass shooting in the same area that killed two people.
+The attack happened a month after a shooting in the same area that killed two people.

 Incident and conviction

 Police were called to a disturbance in Henbury Street, Moss Side, at 7:30 pm.
 A murder investigation was launched following the death of one of the victims, teenager Mohamoud Mohamed.
 The alleged perpetrators and members of Moss Side's AO were arrested the next day.
-On the 12th of February, 2021, four men were convicted of manslaughter; Daneaco Reid, 19; Jamall Walters, 18; Romeo Daley, 18; and a 17-year-old boy. age, were all arrested and charged with murder.
+On 12 February 2021, four men were convicted of manslaughter: Daneaco Reid (19); Jamall Walters (18); Romeo Daley (18); and an unidentified 17-year-old were all arrested and charged with murder.